eons-dev/apie.exe/README.md

 APIE itself keeps track of the last Endpoint it called.
 This allows that Endpoint to handle errors in its own execution.

 If you would like to add custom error handling, override `HandleBadRequest()` in your Endpoint.
-By default this will print the error message, per a any python Exception and tells the user to call your Endpoint with `/help` (see [below](#help)).
+By default this will print the error message, per the python Exception and tells the user to call your Endpoint with `/help` (see [below](#help)).

 ## REST Compatibility